Greek Gods and Goddesses - Persephone, Goddess of Spring and The Underworld

 This is an incredibly simplified version of the story, but it holds the basics of what they went through.
 In this version, Persephone loved being with Hades and enjoyed ruling the Underworld with him.
 However, she was also aware of her influence on her mother and how it affected the humans on earth if she did not spend some time away from her beloved to be with her mother.
 With this story, Persephone chose to sacrifice aspects of her happiness in order to bring peace for everyone.

-An introduction on the Celtic goddess Brigid, as well as her saint aspect.
+An introduction on the Celtic goddess Danu, Mother of the Fairies.

 Symbols Associated with Persephone